Sulimalogy/Text2ImgFlutterApp/README.md

     ```bash
     flutter build apk --release
     ```
 6. Enter a description in the text input field and generate an image.
-Use the save button to store the image locally and review it later in the history tab.

 ## References